 If the 'annual change' for an estimate has increased or decreased by more than the 'sampling variability of the change', this change would be statistically significant.
 The annual changes for the main LFS categories of employment, unemployment and economic inactivity were tested for statistical significance.
-The results showed the annual and quarterly changes in those who are unemployed (16-64), the unemployment rate (16+), those who are economically inactive (16+) and the economic inactivity rate (16-64) were all statistically significant i.e. the recorded changes exceeded the variability expected from a sample survey of this size and were likely to reflect real changes.
-None of the reported changes in employment were statistically significant over the quarter or the year.
+The results showed the annual and quarterly changes in those who are unemployed (16+), the unemployment rate (16+) and those who are economically inactive (16-64), as well as annual change for the economic inactivity rate (16-64) were all statistically significant i.e. the recorded changes exceeded the variability expected from a sample survey of this size and were likely to reflect real changes.
+None of the annual or quarterly changes in employment or the quarterly change in the economic inactivity rate (16-64) were statistically significant.